Utility asking for 10% reduction in water use by commercial, residential customers

 “We are rapidly approaching a serious water supply situation and strongly encourage our customers to be aware how they are using water,” said John Bilda, General Manager of NPU.
 “While we have plenty of water right now, we’re hoping customers can reduce their water use by 10% as we manage through this challenging time.”

+As of the end of December, NPU’s total reservoir capacity is approximately 53%.
 At 100% capacity, NPU’s two reservoirs have nearly1.8 billion gallons of water, enough for 321 days of supply.

 As part of the Water Supply Warning, NPU is taking a number of operational steps to conserve its water supply, including: